Fed's Williams: inflation set to rise, rate hike on the table

-NEW YORK (Reuters) - With the U.S. economy likely to reach full employment before year’s end and inflation on track to rise to the Federal Reserve’s target, the U.S. central bank could raise interest rates as early as its June meeting, a top Fed official said on Tuesday.
+NEW YORK, May 12 (Reuters) - With the U.S. economy likely to reach full employment before year’s end and inflation on track to rise to the Federal Reserve’s target, the U.S. central bank could raise interest rates as early as its June meeting, a top Fed official said on Tuesday.

 “I recognize that not everyone shares my rosy view, or even thinks that 2015 is a good year to take action,” San Francisco Fed President John Williams, a voting member this year on Fed policy, told a New York audience.
 “The exact timing will be driven by the data...Every (Fed) meeting is on the table.”